ucsb-cs156/w22/_labWIP/jpa00.md

    }
    ```

-   NOTE: Please don't put literally `Your Name Here` in the code above.
+   AGAIN: Please don't put literally `Your Name Here` in the code above.
 Write your actual name.
 Thanks!

    4. Compile the file with the command `javac Hello.java`

-   5. Run the file with the command `java Hello`
+   5. Run the file with the command `java Hello`.
+You should see output

    6. Navigate to <https://gradescope.com>.
 You should have an account invitation in your email.
 If you don't, ask an instructor, TA or mentor for assistance.